Preparing for Breast Reduction Surgery

-These are all factors that could lead to serious and even deadly complications.
+These are all factors that could lead to serious complications.

 If you are a healthy non-smoker, the surgeon will likely order a series of tests.
 A preliminary mammogram (x-ray imaging of your breast tissue) may be ordered, along with blood testing.
 It’s important to look for hidden health issues before going into surgery.

 Sometimes, if you are significantly overweight, your surgeon may ask you to lose weight to qualify for a reduction mammoplasty.
 Often, losing 20-30 pounds could reduce your breast size enough to avoid the surgery altogether.